 To enable Jetpack CDN, go to the Performance tab under Settings, you can see the site accelerator option.
 Enable the Site Accelerator for images and static files.

 #6.
 Image Lazy loading

 Image lazy loading also increases the page loading speed.
-If this option is enable on the WordPress Jetpack plugin, only the images for the visible part will load, rest of the images will load when the users scrolls down page.
+If this option is enabled on the WordPress Jetpack plugin, only the images for the visible part will load, the rest of the images will load when the users scroll down the page.